How to spend a month in Myanmar: a complete itinerary

 YANGON (Day 28)

-We could have fit in another location, but we chose to fly back to Yangon two days before our flight to San Francisco.
+We could have squished our itinerary to fit in another location, but we chose to fly back to Yangon two days before our flight to San Francisco.
 Why?
 Because of Thingyan.
 The New Year festival grinds public transport to a halt and we didn't want to take our chances.
 It turned out to be the best decision, as we celebrated with other tourists and citizens of Yangon and had the happiest end to our month in the country.